jeyabbalas/vanilla-js-tailwind-template/README.md

     <div id="app"></div>
 </body>
 ```
-4. Create a `library.js` file (`calculator.js` in this example) in the root of the directory.
+4. Create a `library.js` file in the root of the directory.
 There may be multiple such library files, and can also be placed within a directory structure.
 5. Create `index.js` file to import all the ES6 modules from the library files and export them as a single module.
 This is the entry point of the library.
 6. Create `app.js` in the root of the directory.
 This is the entry point of the web app.
 Import `index.js` (either locally or through a CDN where it is hosted) into `app.js` and use the exported functions to render the app.
 ```javascript